Manojrajbhar2/mynewdoc/minio/Minio-cluster.md

 - **docker run**: This is the command used to create and start a new Docker container.

 - **itd:** These are flags that determine how the container is run:
     - **i**: This flag tells the container to keep the standard input (stdin) open.
-It's commonly used when you want to interact with the container, like running an interactive shell inside it..
+It's commonly used when you want to interact with the container, like running an interactive shell inside it.

-    - **t**: Allocate a pseudo-TTY (terminal).
+    - **t**: This flag allocates a pseudo-TTY (terminal) for the container.
+It simulates a terminal environment, which is useful for running commands that require terminal-like behavior, such as command-line prompts.

     - **d:** Run the container in detached mode (background).

 - **-name minio1**: This assigns the name "minio1" to the Docker container.